GuestSneeze-OS/GuestSneezeOS-old/README.md

 | Bluetooth	| Yes |	linux-firmware-valve |
 |Wi-Fi |	Yes |	linux-firmware-valve |
 | Touchscreen	| Yes	|

-# Building GuestSneezeOS
-> [!WARNING]
-> THIS WILL USE 12 GB OF STORAGE.

-> [!CAUTION]
-> I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED ON YOUR DEVICE.
-GuestSneezeOS is built Using Archiso (There is a `build.sh` for people who do not want to use `mkarchiso`)
-1. Open Terminal And Type `git clone https://github.com/GuestSneezeOS-Official/GuestSneezeOS`
-2. Then Install Archiso to make the iso `sudo pacman -Sy archiso`
-3. once Downloaded you should have knowledge on how to use Archiso ([Video Tutorial](https://www.youtube.com/watch?v=tSGGBbJBgvk&t=31s) [Wiki](https://wiki.archlinux.org/title/archiso))
-4. Test ISO in QEMU with legacy BIOS `run_archiso -i /path/to/guestsneezeos-yyyy.mm.dd-x86_64.iso` or by using UEFI `run_archiso -i /path/to/guestsneezeos-yyyy.mm.dd-x86_64.iso`
-5. if you want LUKS encryption on your OS follow [this tutorial](https://wiki.archlinux.org/title/archiso#Encryption)
-6. If you want to use a window manager in the Live CD, you must add the necessary and correct video drivers, or the WM may freeze on loading.

 # Troubleshooting
 ## GuestSneezeOS not booting
 - There are many different reasons why GuestSneezeOS may not be booting.